veeramaniks999/Apache-2.0-License-file/README.md

-Project title: Git and GitHub Final Project – Hands-on Labs and Peer Review

-Overview of tasks: This is the link to my GitHub repository containing all required project files
+Project title: Coursera-IBM-Git-and-Github Final Project Overview of tasks: This is the link to my GitHub repository containing all required project files

-Any instructions or notes: